Our Guide to using Transparent Melt & Pour Soap

 4. At this stage you can customize your soap with various additives.
 We recommend you experiment with Carrier Oils (such as almond or Jojoba), you can add up to 5%, or Raw Materials such as Aloe Vera, Vitamin E, crushed plant material or ground pumice stone, you can add up to 2%. - let your imagination run wild

 5. Pour your mixture into a mould (a mould can be as simple as a tupperware container, milk carton or jelly mould or you can purchase Soap Moulds and Soap Stamps from our Soap Making Catalogue) and leave to set.
+To remove bubbles you can use a sprayer bottle filled with rubbing alcohol (easily sourced from a chemist), you should also use this between layers of soap to help 'glue' them together when making multiple layers.
 Mica can be brushed on for full effect after setting.

 6. Once your soap has hardened it is ready to use and enjoy